L3-DT-Hackathon/HackathonGettingStarted/README.md

 # Date/Location

-The event is going to be on Saturday, December 13, 2014 from 9:00 AM to 5:00 PM.
+The event is on Saturday, December 13, 2014 from 9:00 AM to 5:00 PM.
 We will have food and swag.
-The address is:
+The address:

 L-3 Data Tactics
 7901 Jones Branch Dr